 The Washtenaw Interfaith Coalition for Immigrant Rights (WICIR) is a volunteer-based group of community members from Washtenaw County who are committed to advocating for immigrants rights.
 We work together in coalition because we understand that the oppression of one group of people endorses the oppression of any group of people, at anytime.
 Our immigrant population in Washtenaw County is currently being repeatedly raided by Immigration Customs and Enforcement (ICE).

-To provide a culturally sensitive and supportive urgent response to raid detainees and their families, educate the targeted and allied communities, impact local governmental policies to empower and protect immigrant community members, and to work toward humane national immigration reform that provides a pathway to citizenship for all undocumented workers and people
+To provide a culturally sensitive and supportive urgent response to undocumented people and their families, educate the targeted and allied communities, impact local governmental policies to empower and protect immigrant community members, and to work toward humane national immigration reform that provides a pathway to citizenship for all undocumented workers and people

 - Resisting raids and detainments as they are morally unjust and a clear violations of human rights.